-Welcome to Davidson Summer Programs!
-We are pleased to offer residential summer opportunities to profoundly gifted students.
+Welcome to Davidson Summer Programs (DSP)!
+Our mission is to provide gifted students an academically engaging residential experience which fosters social connections and personal growth.
+We are pleased to offer these residential summer opportunities exclusively to Davidson Young Scholars.
 Great care has been taken in developing dynamic, multifacated summer programs.
 Our staff is committed to providing each participant with every opportunity to have an enjoyable experience.
 We look forward to working, growing, and learning this summer.